 Smart ReviewSM Disclosure Intelligence Tool

 Disclosures are a major pain point for both compliance and marketing teams.
-Using machine intelligence, Smart ReviewSM reduces the pain points marketers experience during the review process to flag potential missing, outdated, or unneeded disclosures on material.
+Using machine intelligence, Smart ReviewSM reduces the pain points marketers experience during the review process by flagging potential missing, outdated, or unneeded disclosures on the material.
 It is designed to streamline efforts for both teams and increase their efficiency in getting materials to market.

 Smart ReviewSM also allows compliance professionals to effectively build and maintain a single source repository of disclosures, including an audit trail for disclosure updates and changes.
 This disclosure library allows firms to streamline their advertising review process, increasing accuracy and confidence in disclosure management while reducing the risk of disclosure errors and omissions.

-Data is always encrypted at-rest and in-flight.
-Red Oak’s software meets the Payment Card Industry Data Security Standards (PCI DSS) and is scanned monthly for vulnerabilities by a respected third party (TrustWave) and third-party penetration tests are performed at least annually.
+Data is always encrypted at rest and in-flight.
+Red Oak’s software meets the Payment Card Industry Data Security Standards (PCI DSS).
+It is scanned monthly for vulnerabilities by a respected third party (TrustWave), and third-party penetration tests are performed at least annually.